eead-csic-compbio/scripting_linux_shell/session1.md

 It is very important to note that removal, renaming, or moving of files in linux is permanent.
 So be very cautious when deleting or moving a file or directory.

+### TAB autocompletion

 Finally, there are several things which are very important to work efficiently in the command line.
 One of them is using the `TAB` key to autocomplete our commands and paths.
 If you want to be efficient in linux in the long term, you should force yourself to use the `TAB` key for autocompletion as soon as possible, so that you get used to it.

 For example, type `ls da` and then hit `TAB`.
 You should see how your line is now `ls data`, because the only possible option was that you were going to write `ls data`.
 However, if you further hit `TAB` you will get a list of 2 options (`data/` and `data_moved/`), since there are those 2 possible paths you want to write.
 You can now add `_` to get `ls data_` and hit `TAB`.
 The command will be completed to `ls data_moved/`.
 This means that you can consecutively combine writing and hitting `TAB` until your command or path is complete.
 This will save you a lot of effort and time in the end.

-Summary:
+### Summary

-pwd - print current directory
+- pwd - print current directory
-getting help of a COMMAND - COMMAND --help, man COMMAND create empty directory - mkdir DIRECTORY create empty file - touch FILENAME show contents of a directory - ls DIRECTORY list contents of a directory, showing properties of files - ls -l DIRECTORY create symbolic links - ln -s FILE_TO_LINK copy files - cp FILE COPY_OF_FILE remove files - rm FILE copy directories - cp -r DIR COPY_OF_DIR remove directories - rm -r DIR move or rename files - mv FILE FILE_NEW_PATHNAME move a file (or directory) to within another directory - mv FILE DIR remove symbolic links - unlink LINK
+- getting help of a COMMAND - COMMAND --help, man COMMAND
+- create empty directory - mkdir DIRECTORY
+- create empty file - touch FILENAME
+- show contents of a directory - ls DIRECTORY
+- list contents of a directory, showing properties of files - ls -l DIRECTORY
+- create symbolic links - ln -s FILE_TO_LINK
+- copy files - cp FILE COPY_OF_FILE
+- remove files - rm FILE
+- copy directories - cp -r DIR COPY_OF_DIR
+- remove directories - rm -r DIR
+- move or rename files - mv FILE FILE_NEW_PATHNAME
+- move a file (or directory) to within another directory - mv FILE DIR
+- remove symbolic links - unlink LINK
-`TAB` autocompletion
+- `TAB` autocompletion

 ## 1.2 Installing software